-337,000 LAPD Records Leaked — What Hackers Took and Why It Matters
+337,000 LAPD Records Leaked: What Happened and How It Affects You

-337,000 LAPD Records Leaked — What Hackers Took and Why It Matters
+337,000 LAPD Records Leaked: What Happened and How It Affects You

-You are currently viewing 337,000 LAPD Records Leaked — What Hackers Took and Why It Matters
+You are currently viewing 337,000 LAPD Records Leaked: What Happened and How It Affects You

 After the LAPD data breach exposed thousands of records, checking your accounts and personal data is a key first step.